New Beginnings: Spring Plant Rituals

-I’m starting a new job, each plant is coming back to life post-winter, and I’m finally making progress on my Leaf and Paw book, which is set to come out this summer.
-All that aside, the most exciting part about all this, are my plants finally beginning to grow again.
+I’m starting a new job, each plant is coming back to life post-winter, and I’m finally making progress on my Leaf and Paw book, which is set to come out…eventually.
+All that aside, the most exciting part about all this are my plants beginning to grow again.

 Here in NY, as I’ve mentioned before, we have weird winters.
 Sometimes harsh, sometimes mild, either way it’s always a roller coaster and we still get one last hurrah snowstorm in April.
 For my plants that make it, which almost all do, it is always this last week of April I see their transformation.
 The tulips outside come up and my indoor plants sprout leaves in a day.
 Just this week my Jade (who snapped a few weeks ago) pushed out a tiny bitty leaf that was just too cute.
 My ferns are always fussy, but my little maidenhair fern (below) really suffered this winter.
 After I cut her back a couple weeks ago, she’s releasing little fronds one by one.

-Once a Week: Weekly, I check for bugs, more on that here, and give everyone a water.
+Weekly, I check for bugs, more on that here, and give everyone water.
 In my house everyone gets a similar amount of sun, so watering typically amounts to once a week.
-My Fitttonia and other thirsty plants may get an extra drink during the week if there’s wilting going on.
+My Fittonia and other thirsty plants may get an extra drink during the week if there’s wilting going on.
 It’s also important to aerate the soil so drainage can be better achieved.
 I was introduced to this idea from Houseplantjournal, who is an mild Instagram Celebrity and Plant Caretaker in neighboring Canada.

-Once a month: Since I have a lot of large plants, their leaves inevitably get dusty.
-I used water for a few years but actually prefer a designated “leaf shine” formula since it works better with a cotton cloth.
-My rubber tree collection get especially dusty in winter and monthly cleaning helps prevent cat sneezes.
+Since I have a lot of large plants, their leaves inevitably get dusty.
+I used water for a few years but use a designated “leaf shine” formula since it works better on certain plants.
+My rubber tree collection are the only plants I still shine with water, not leaf shine.
+For some reason Rubber Trees get especially dusty in winter and monthly cleaning with water and a natural soap helps prevent cat sneezes.
 Every month in spring, I also check pots.
 Because there is new growth happening, pots that may have fit last spring can be a tight fit.
-The best ways to know if a pot is too small: aerials roots break from the bottom of the pot, there is constant stunted growth, or the plant is just blatantly breaking it’s planter.
+The best ways to know if a pot is too small: aerials roots sneak from the bottom of the pot, there is constant stunted growth, or the plant is just blatantly breaking it’s planter.
 Every 6 months to a year, I typically replant.

-As I mentioned above, I am super excited to be propagating!
+As I mentioned above, it’s super exciting to be propagating!
 I briefly talked about it in this post, and after a few tries I’m getting the hang of it.
 Monty was my first challenge.
-Since I love monsteras and was terrified of killing him I read as much as I could about division.
+Since I love Monsteras and was terrified of killing him I read as much as I could about pruning and propagation.